-- 3 The development hereby permitted shall not commence until a scheme for:- - (a) The storage and disposal of refuse/waste - (b) and vehicular access thereto has been submitted to, and approved in writing by, the local planning authority.
+3 The development hereby permitted shall not commence until a scheme for:- has been submitted to, and approved in writing by, the local planning authority.
 The development shall not be occupied or used until the works have been completed in accordance with the approved details and shall thereafter be retained.